nextdns/nextdns/README.md

   -report-client-info
     	Embed clients information with queries.
   -setup-router
+    	Automatically configure NextDNS for a router setup.
-    	Auto-detect the type of router and adapt its configuration to integrate with NextDNS.
+    	Common types of router are detected to integrate gracefuly.
 Changes applies are undone on daemon exit.
+The listen option is ignored when this option is used.
   -timeout duration
     	Maximum duration allowed for a request before failing. (default 5s) -use-hosts